azevedofelipe/arbitrage_bet_checker/README.md

 # Sports Bet Arbitrage Finder

-#### Sports betting bot used to find profitable arbitrage bets on over 70 sports betting websites, currently in the form of a CLI.
+#### Sports betting bot used to find profitable arbitrage bets on over 70 sports betting websites.
 Find profittable bets and calculate amounts needed to bet on each side for maximum profit with the built in calculator.
 Select sports to scan for bets and blacklist certain bookmakers.

 ## Installation
 ```